agateblue/lifter/README.rst

     :target: https://travis-ci.org/EliotBerriot/lifter

-Lifter is a lightweight query engine, inspired by Django ORM and SQLAlchemy.
+Lifter is a generic query engine, inspired by Django ORM and SQLAlchemy.

 Its goal is to provide a unique interface to query any type of data, regardless of the underlying query language or data backend (SQL, REST, Python objects...).